Connecticut College Collection Development Policy

 As with monographs, the library may choose to collect journals that conform to the scholarly guidelines set for other materials.
-The director of collections and serials librarian will continually evaluate whether open-access journals can replace subscribed resources, and/or whether it is financially advantageous for the College libraries to participate in “offsetting” programs, whereby subscription access to paywalled content is combined with support for open access materials.
-Consideration of new resources will take place twice a year, in conjunction with acquisitions/cancellation decisions and conversations with I.S. committee faculty members.
+The director of library collections, access & discovery and the serials librarian will evaluate whether open-access journals can replace subscribed resources, and/or whether it is financially advantageous for the College libraries to participate in “offsetting” programs, whereby subscription access to paywalled content is combined with support for open access materials.
 See the section below under “Born-Digital Material” for more information on selection criteria.

 D. Born-Digital/Open Access/Web Materials